Nmcleon/sorting_algorithms/README.md

 ## Quick Sort 🚀

-Quick Sort is a highly efficient and widely used sorting algorithm.
+Is a highly efficient and widely used sorting algorithm.
 It uses a divide-and-conquer approach to sort an array.
 The basic idea is to select a 'pivot' element from the array and partition the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.

 - Prototype: `void quick_sort(int *array, size_t size)`
 - Time Complexity: